 And then, I noticed a change in behavior.
 The moth attached itself to the side of the box and its fat brown body began to pulse.
 I didn’t know what was happening.
 Maybe it was dying and I had served only to hasten a death.

 But then I saw something beginning to emerge...small pinkish masses.
 Eggs!
+The moth was following a path stored inside of it and was laying eggs.
 First in one part of the box, then it moved and over half the box was covered with small pools of pink.

 Instead, much to my mother's consternation, I would take the moth from the box and let it fly about when I was home.
 It would land on my bed, on my books.
 And, more and more, on me.
 Often on my shoulder, like some trained bird.
 I would walk around the apartment with the moth on my shoulder and my parents would look at me as they too often did, as if I was something too perplexing to communicate with.
 They asked me to put the moth back in the box.

 Over the next three weeks, I would bring back new plants and flowers and take the moth out.
-I convinced myself it was happy and was living longer than it might in the park where birds or some other creature would kill it.
+I convinced myself it was happy and was living longer than it might in the park where birds or some other predator than me would kill it.

 One day, I came back and looked into the box.
 The moth was lying motionless on the bottom.
 I reached in and touched it.
 Moved it.
 It was dead.
-I keep saying "it"; I never offered a name.
-I took the moth out and brought it in to my mother, in the kitchen.
+I keep saying "it"; I never named it.
+I took the moth out and brought it in to my mother in the kitchen.
 She looked at the moth in my hand and quickly suggested the incinerator.
-The handy crucible offering a swift ride to cremation.
+That handy crucible offering a swift ride to cremation.

-Later when I went outside and looked up, I saw gray smoke coming from the vent on the building roof.
+Later, when I went outside and looked up at my building, I saw gray smoke coming from the vent on the roof.
 The smoke spread, mostly drifting over to Eastern Parkway.
 A few wisps though, maybe pushed by a wind I couldn't feel on the street, moved over my head and to the park.